 The City of Vincent has a growing population.
 Along with a changing demographic profile, this will influence demand on current and future assets.
-For example, the City's senior residents may require different facilities than its young people, families or couples without dependents.
+For example, the City's ageing population may require different facilities than youth, families and couples.

 The Implementation Plan in the AMSS will define levels of service for the asset portfolio and establish a community focus group to discuss asset management issues.
 This will help keep levels of service and participatory asset discussions as key principles of asset management going forward.